websanco/liferay-learn/docs/dxp/7.x/en/site-building/personalizing-site-experience/migration-from-audience-targeting/migrating-to-segmentation-and-personalization.md

 Next, migrate the Audience Targeting custom rules considering the following information:

-- Re-evaluate the Audience Targeting custom rules taking into account the Liferay [Segmentation functionality](../segmentation/creating-and-managing-user-segments.md).
+- Re-evaluate the need for any Audience Targeting custom rules, taking into account the Liferay [Segmentation functionality](../segmentation/creating-and-managing-user-segments.md).
   - Some custom rules may have an equivalent.
 See [Migrating User Segments](./migrating-user-segments.md) for more information.
 - For Audience Targeting rules with no equivalent, you need to [migrate these rules manually](./manually-migrating-from-audience-targeting.md).
-- If you need to reimplement a rule entirely, follow the information in [Introduction to Segmentation Development](../developer-guide/introduction-to-segmentation-development.md).
+- If you need to re-implement a rule entirely, follow the information in [Introduction to Segmentation Development](../developer-guide/introduction-to-segmentation-development.md).
 - You must also [migrate the display widgets](./manually-migrating-from-audience-targeting.md#migrating-display-properties) since the new Personalization features in Liferay DXP 7.2+ use different tools.

 Finally, you must migrate the behavior-based functionality in Audience Targeting.
-Starting Liferay DXP 7.2+, you manage behavior-based rules using Analytics Cloud.
-For more information, see the [Analytics Cloud documentation](https://learn.liferay.com/analytics-cloud/latest/en/individuals-and-segments/segments/segments.html).
+Starting with Liferay DXP 7.2+, behavior-based rules are managed using Liferay Analytics Cloud.
+For more information, see the [Analytics Cloud documentation](https://learn.liferay.com/analytics-cloud/latest/en/people/segments/segments.html).

 ## Related Information